Sekinat-Oyeniran/Green_taxi_dataset_2022/README.md

 Weekdays (Monday–Friday) showed consistently high taxi demand, peaking mid-week.

-Sundays (Day 6) recorded the lowest number of trips (~95K), suggesting lower demand on weekends.
+Sundays (Day 7) recorded the lowest number of trips (~95K), suggesting lower demand on weekends.

 • Seasonal Trends in Taxi Trips

-Trip volume peaked in spring (April–May), likely due to favorable weather.
+Trip volume peaked in spring (March–May), likely due to favorable weather.

 A decline during summer (July–August) aligns with reduced city activity (e.g., vacations).

 A recovery was observed in December, suggesting holiday-related travel.

-• Most Active Boroughs by Taxi Zones
+• Passenger Distribution by Borough

-Manhattan and Queens had the highest number of active taxi zones, each with 69 unique pickup locations, reflecting centrality in transportation.
-Staten Island had the lowest (~20), indicating minimal green taxi activity.
+Manhattan and Queens recorded the highest passenger volumes, reflecting their central role in transportation demand.
+Brooklyn followed at a lower level, while Staten Island showed almost no green taxi passenger activity.

 • Payment Method Preferences by Trip Type

 Trip Type 1 (likely street-hail or individual trips) had higher representation and used payment_type 1 (e.g., card) for 63% of payments.

-Trip Type 2 (possibly dispatch or shared rides) leaned even more heavily on card payments (70.3%).
+Trip Type 2 (possibly dispatch or shared rides) leaned even more heavily on card payments (70%).

 This suggests digital payments dominate green taxi transactions.